kbob/kerfburn/front/gcode/README.md

 stopped.
 I can't think of any exceptions where execution should continue after an exception.
 I should see what the NIST RF274/NCG spec says about error handling.

+Need a way to do a "simulation" run or a dry run (syntax check).
+Override a default argument to the Interpreter's constructor.

 ## State